codeforamerica/glossary-bot/README.md

 heroku config:set SLACK_WEBHOOK_URL=https://hooks.slack.com/services/1234567/1234567/1234567890
 ```

+You can also set these variables in the Heroku web interface.

-Run a simple git push to deploy the application:
+Now run a git push to deploy the application:

 ```
 git push heroku master